TheBacktester/strategy/index.md

 * If a trendcomeback leads to a close of positions and then the trend continues, the close-level for new opened positions is calculated on the resuming trend-length.
 That leads to an earlier close.
 * Crashes happen, especially during intense political times, therefore I reworked the strategies so that crashes are part of the normal buisness and do not kill the whole strategy

-Both changes led to hitting stoploss earlier, but have not been used before, because they also led to high wins in the past.
-The monthly wins in the past are now reduced, but also the amount of crashes is reduced.
+Both first mentioned changes led to hitting stoploss earlier, but have not been used before, because they also led to high wins in the past.
+The monthly wins in the past are now reduced.

 Please be aware that hitting the stoploss will happen regularly.
+If you can't take a stoploss don't even start copying.
 The strategy is not over optimized, so that I expect similar market results in the future.
 BUT the strategy is still base on a backtest and the future might look different.

 ## Overview:
 Hello Traders,